Alexa, which headphones do you work best with?

 We may earn a commission for purchases using our links.
 Learn more.

-Save on your energy costs with the right smart plugs that work with Google Assistant and Alexa.
+Save on your energy costs with the best smart plugs for Google Assistant and Amazon Alexa.
+Here are some of our favorites compatible with multiple smart voice assistants.